naya2matter/Dashboard/README.md

 npm install
 npm run dev

-📌 Future Enhancements
+## 📌 Future Improvements

-- Server-side pagination

-- Role-based authorization
+* Role-based access

-- Unit testing

-- Performance optimizations
+* تحسين Error Handling
+* Refresh Token

+---

-👩‍💻 Author
+## 👤 Author

-This project was built as a professional, production-ready dashboard with clean architecture and reusable patterns.
+Developed with ❤️ as a learning-focused professional dashboard project.

+---

+## 📄 License

+This project is for educational purposes.